 There are many reasons one might decide to earn a master’s degree in higher education administration.
 Here are some of the more common motivations for pursuing an MEd:

 For some individuals, earning a master’s degree can help ease the transition into a new career.
-Tyrone Brown, now the access program director at Bottom Line—a nonprofit that helps low-income and first-generation students get to and through college—believed that without completing his MEd in Higher Education Administration, he wouldn’t have been selected for the area coordinator role in residential life and housing at a small liberal arts institution.
+Tyrone Brown, dean of college and career services at Achievement First, believed that without completing his MEd in Higher Education Administration, he wouldn’t have been selected for the area coordinator role in residential life and housing at a small liberal arts institution.

 Before pursuing a degree in higher education administration, Brown worked in the financial industry.
 After reflecting on his career trajectory, he discovered his passion for supporting students and decided to earn a graduate degree in higher education administration.
 His present position is an example of how graduates can pursue a career at a college, university, education consulting firm, or nonprofit organization.

 In addition to a career change, the MEd in Higher Education Administration often plays an integral role in career advancement.
-Bryan Patterson, an assistant teaching professor in Northeastern’s Graduate School of Education, says his MEd has opened many doors throughout his career.
+Bryan Patterson, a former assistant teaching professor in Northeastern’s Graduate School of Education, says his MEd has opened many doors throughout his career.

-Before completing his master’s degree, Patterson served as an entry-level administrator at a pre-collegiate program.
-After degree completion, Patterson was offered an assistant director in career counseling and development position at a large public research university.
+Before completing his master’s degree, Patterson served as an entry-level administrator for a precollegiate program.
+After degree completion, Patterson was offered a position as an assistant director in career counseling and development at a large public research university.

 “The degree launched my professional career,” Patterson says.
 “Without [it], the assistant director role would not have been offered to me.”